Verdify

 Client inputs

-Workflow walkthroughs, sample tickets or documents, current SOPs or policies, system screenshots, reporting exports, risk concerns, and decision-owner interviews.
+Workflow walkthroughs, sample tickets or documents, current process notes or policies, system screenshots, reporting exports, risk concerns, and decision-owner interviews.

 Decision produced

-Build, defer, or reject the first AI workflow, with the controls, scorecard, owner, and implementation path explicit.
+Build, defer, or reject the first AI learning workflow, with the controls, private eval, owner, and implementation path explicit.

 Sample artifact